shurunxuan/IGME-601-2181-Team-C/doc/DesignDoc.md

 This section describes the application architecture.

 ### Summary
-The following model shows a high-level view of the webapp's architecture.

-![Architecture Overview](Assets/OverallArchitecture.png)

 Our architecture will need to connect to and build on top of Unity's existing architecture.
 This is how the overall architecture looks like.

+![Architecture Overview](Assets/OverallArchitecture.png)

 For more details, see [the full architecture document](architecture.md).